Two for the Road (film): Retrospective reviews

 One of Hepburn's biographers, Charles Higham, wrote that "the picture was to achieve an extraordinary level of emotional intensity, all the more remarkable because it was hidden in humour.
 Audrey's portrayal of a range of emotions as the seemingly lighthearted Joanna Wallace betokened a striking advance for her as an actress, and this was perhaps her finest performance on the screen.
 In one sequence in the south of France, as she ran tearfully through a garden to a swimming pool followed by Albert Finney's Mark Wallace, she was astonishingly open in her expression of personal pain."

+Drew Casper said, "Raphael's dialogue is gorgeously crafted: sharply in character, witty, fecund with Pinteresque pauses and silences that mean as much as the words and are, above all, so touching."
+He summarised the film saying, "today, Two for the Road is regarded as one of the best romantic comedy-dramas to come out of Hollywood and enjoys a cult status, viewed again and again by film aestheticians, students, and enthusiasts."

 Box office

 According to Fox records, the film needed to earn $8,950,000 to break even, and made $7,200,000.

+Artefacts

+The "disc dress" designed by Paco Rabanne that Hepburn wears in the house party scene is owned by the Riverside Museum in Glasgow.
+The paste tiara she wore in the scene where Joanna and Mark return to the Dalbret house after the gala sold in 2017 at Christie's for GBP 43,750.

+The right-hand drive 1965 Mercedes-Benz 230 SL used in the film was Donen's personal car.
+In the film the car wears the same registration, MML 303C, as the red 230 used in Arabesque.
+It is unclear if it was the same car and was repainted white, or if it was a different car he purchased after Arabesque was filmed.
+The car's current whereabouts are unknown.